HomeLatest NewsTechnologyPre-Launch Test: NASA’s Giant James Webb Space Telescope Succeeds

 The Webb Space Telescope’s 21 feet 4 inches (6.5 meters) mirror was commanded to fully expand and lock itself into place, NASA said – a final test to ensure will survive its million-mile (1.6 million kilometers) journey and is ready to discover the origins of the Universe.

-“It’s like building a Swiss watch at 40-feet-tall… and getting it ready for this journey that we take into the vacuum at minus 400 degrees Fahrenheit (-240 Celsius), four times further than the Moon,” said Scott Willoughby of lead contractor Northrop Grumman.
+“It’s like building a Swiss watch at 40-feet-tall… and getting it ready for this journey that we take into the vacuum at minus 400 degrees Fahrenheit (-240 Celsius), four times further than the ,” said Scott Willoughby of lead contractor Northrop Grumman.

 Advertisement